Does My Child Have Autism?

 Signs of social difficulties

-- Doesn’t seem to hear when others talk to him or her
+- Doesn't seem to hear when others talk to them.

 Basic social interaction can be difficult for children with autism spectrum disorder.
 Many kids on the autism spectrum seem to prefer to live in their own world, aloof and detached from others.

 - Speaks in an atypical tone of voice, or with an odd rhythm or pitch (e.g. ends every sentence as if asking a question).

 - Repeats the same words or phrases over and over, often without communicative intent.